 Buildings are listed if they are considered to be of national architectural or historic interest.

 A listed building will be included on the statutory list of buildings of special historic or architectural interest.
-This list is produced by the Secretary of State for Culture, Media and Sport, advised by Historic England.
-It includes around 11,000 buildings and other structures in Westminster.
+This list is produced by the Secretary of State for Digital, Culture, Media and Sport, advised by Historic England.
+The list includes around 11,000 buildings and other structures in Westminster.

 Listed building consent is required for any works to a listed building that would affect its special architectural or historic interest.